What Can the Semantic Web Do For Marketers?

 As Google continues to advance its machine-learning and AI capabilities, the semantic web is becoming more and more integral to SEO.
 But what can these advancements in the semantic web do for your marketing?

-Target Users Based On Search Intent
+Target Users Based On Keyword Intent

 Finding users looking to make an imminent transaction is the ultimate quest for digital marketers.
 For a long time the best we could do was grouping users into affinity/interest categories in analytics and PPC bidding platforms.
 Finding people who were actually looking to make a purchase was beyond the scope of this segmentation.

-But now, thanks to Google’s AI/machine-learning RankBrain system, targeting a user based on search intent is something the semantic web can do.
+But now, thanks to Google’s AI/machine-learning Google RankBrain system, targeting a user based on search intent is something the semantic web can do.

 - Navigational: These users want to get to a website, but don’t know the URL.
 They’re most likely going to be branded search terms.

 - Informational: This is the widest category of the three.
 These users are looking for information on a topic.
 However, they could be anywhere in the sales funnel from awareness to research to deciding, so you’ll have to devise a keyword strategy to target each each step.